Zakare II Zakarian

-Zakare II Zakarian, also known as Zakaria II Mkhargrdzeli (ზაქარია მხარგრძელი), was a Court official of the Kingdom of Georgia holding the office of amirspasalar (Commander-in-Chief) of the Georgian army for Queen Tamar of Georgia, during the late 12th and early 13th centuries.
+Zakare II Zakarian (Զաքարե Զաքարյան or Զաքարե Երկայնաբազուկ), also known as Zakaria II Mkhargrdzeli (ზაქარია მხარგრძელი), was an Armenian prince and a Court official of the Kingdom of Georgia holding the office of amirspasalar (Commander-in-Chief) of the Georgian army for Queen Tamar of Georgia, during the late 12th and early 13th centuries.
 He was a member of the Zakarid dynasty, and ruler of feudal lands in the Kingdom of Georgia.

 Biography

-Zakare II Zakarian was an Armenian prince of Christianized Kurdish origin.

 Zakare along with his father Sargis supported the rebellion of Prince Demna and the Orbelian family in 1177, however they soon sided with George III and fought for the monarchy against the insurgents.
 The rebellion was suppressed, and King George III elevated the Zakarid–Mkhargrdzeli family.

 Following the death of George III, Queen Tamar elevated Sargis Zakarian (Mkhargrdzeli)— a well-born valorous man, well-trained in battle — to the office of Amirspasalar (Lord High Constable) and granted him possessions over Lori (which was deprived of from Kubasar).
 She gave presents to his elder son, Zakare, and his younger son, Ivane, and she made him a member of the Darbazi.
 During a revolt of Queen Tamar's disgraced husband, George the Rus', around 1191, Zakare Zakarian (Mkhargrdzeli) was one of the few nobles who remained loyal to the queen.
 Tamar gradually expanded her own power-base and elevated her loyal nobles to high positions at the court, most notably the Mkhargrdzeli.

 In the ninth year of Tamar's reign, the Mandaturtukhutsesi and Amirspasalar Zakaria (Zakare) Mkhargrdzeli and his brother Ivane the atabeg took Dvin in 1193.
 They also took Gelakun, Bjni, Amberd, and Bargushat, and all the towns along Araxes basin, up to the Khodaafarin bridge.
 Around the year 1199, a Georgian army under Zakare's command took the city of Ani from Shadaddid control, and in 1201, Tamar gave it to him as a fief.
 Zakare commanded the Georgian army for almost three decades, achieving major victories at Shamkor in 1195 and Basian in 1203 and leading raids into northern Iran who played a significant role.

 In 1208/1209, the Georgian army marched to Ahlat under the command of his brother Ivane to help the Armenian rebels against the Ayyubids.
 On the way, they captured Archesh and then marched to Ahlat.
 The city was besieged, but Ivane Mkhargrdzeli's horse fell into a ditch while encircling the city.
 The defenders of Ahlat saw this, rushed out and captured Ivan.
 When Zakare, learned about his brother's capture, he was furious and told the Ayyubids.